ikhwansahalan/22076332_AA1/README.md

 2. Transform the input variables to better suit the input data for regression analysis.
 3. Create and add a logistic model.
 4. Create and add a neural network model.

-## Project Overview
-# Objectives
-# The role of SAS Enterprise Miner
-# Talend Data Integration
-# Talend Data Preparation

-## Data Files
-# Datasets Used
-# How to access it